rabbitmq/rabbitmq-website/site/release-notes/README-3.3.1.txt

 STOMP plugin
 ------------
 bug fixes
-26061 reject publishes to desination "", rather than creating a server-named
+26061 reject publishes to destination "", rather than creating a server-named
       queue (since 2.0.0)